oacortez/web-portfolio/README.md

 # web-portfolio
 Install instructions :

-Fork this repo Clone the repo to your local machine View the project in the browser by running open index.html in your terminal
+- Clone the repo to your local machine
+- CD to repo in your local machine
+- View the project in the browser by running `open index.html` in your terminal